dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

   -s|--startup-project <PROJECT>         The startup project to use.
   --framework <FRAMEWORK>                The target framework.
   --configuration <CONFIGURATION>        The configuration to use.
+  --runtime <RUNTIME_IDENTIFIER>         The runtime to use.
   --msbuildprojectextensionspath <PATH>  The MSBuild project extensions path.
 Defaults to "obj".
-  -e|--environment <NAME>                The environment to use.
-Defaults to "Development".
+  --no-build                             Don't build the project.
+Only use this when the build is up-to-date.
   -h|--help                              Show help information -v|--verbose                           Show verbose output.
   --no-color                             Don't colorize output.